mlswg/mls-protocol/draft-ietf-mls-protocol.md

-In this table, the value node_pub\[i\] represents the public key derived from node_secret\[i\], pk(X) represents the current public key of node X, and E(K, S) represents the public-key encryption of the path secret S to the public key K (using HPKE).
+In this table, the value node_pub\[i\] represents the public key derived from node_secret\[i\], pk(X) represents the current public key of node X, and E(K, S) represents the public key encryption of the path secret S to the public key K (using HPKE).

 A recipient at node A would decrypt `E(pk(A), path_secret\[0\])` to obtain